Eccentric training: Muscle injury

+Eccentric contractions are a frequent cause of muscle injury when engaging in unaccustomed exercise.

+But a single bout of such eccentric exercise leads to adaptation which will make the muscle less vulnerable to injury on subsequent performance of the eccentric exercise.

 Muscle tendon injuries

 The entire muscle-tendon system works cohesively to slow down limb movement.

 The close relationship between the muscle and tendons help to dissipate heat or temporarily store kinetic energy.

 If the forces needed to slow down a limb exceed the capacity of the muscle-tendon system, injury is likely to occur.

 Athletes with recurring hamstring and abductor muscle injuries have greater impairment of eccentric strength, suggesting that improvements in eccentric training may minimize the risks of injury by strengthening the muscle-tendon groupings in high-stress areas of the body.

 Eccentric training is of huge benefit to those that wish to avert injuries by improving the muscle's abilities to absorb more energy before deteriorating.

 According to one article, "Increased stiffness in tendons, greater force at failure, and an improved ability to absorb energy at the musculotendonous junction result following eccentric exercise training".